-The Board of Directors (the "Board" or "Directors") of the Corporation exercises independent supervision over the Corporation's management through meetings of the Board.
+The Board of Directors (the "Board" or "Directors") of the Company exercises independent supervision over the Company's management through meetings of the Board.

-At the last Meeting in 2022 five Directors were elected.
-The Directors believe that the size and composition of the Board is appropriate for the current stage of development of the Corporation and that the Board can function effectively.
+At the last Annual Shareholder Meeting in 2024 five Directors were elected.
+The Directors believe that the size and composition of the Board is appropriate for the current stage of development of the Company and that the Board can function effectively.

-To the date of this Circular, John F. Kearney, Jamie Levy, Terence McKillen, and Peter Palframan are considered "independent" directors in that they are independent and free from any interest, and any business or other relationship which could reasonably be perceived to materially interfere with the director's ability to act with the best interests of the Corporation, other than interests and relationships arising from shareholdings in the Corporation.
-Energold Minerals, a corporation controlled by Mr. Kearney also holds an underlying 2% net smelter royalty interest in the Corporation's Alexander Property, Red Lake, Ontario,
+To the date of this Circular, John F. Kearney, Jamie Levy, Terence McKillen, and Peter Palframan are considered "independent" directors in that they are independent and free from any interest, and any business or other relationship which could reasonably be perceived to materially interfere with the director's ability to act with the best interests of the Company, other than interests and relationships arising from shareholdings in the Company.
+Energold Minerals, a corporation controlled by Mr. Kearney holds an underlying 2% net smelter royalty interest in the Company's Alexander Property, Red Lake, Ontario.